ellenbell/FasTE/README.md

 ```
 If this installation has been completed the following commands will apply <br />

-## Step 1: TE Annotation with EDTA:
+## Step 1: TE Annotation with EDTA
 ```
 conda activate EDTA
 perl [path to EDTA script]/EDTA.pl --genome [path to fasta file genome assembly] --species others --sensitive 1 --threads 42